What is SAAB?

 - Performances in music, art, theatre, communications, or wherever one’s imagination leads

 SAAB functions much like a nonprofit organization within LC.
 Students present their proposals before the Board, which then reviews the applications and determines funding.
 Not only does SAAB allow students to conduct cutting-edge research, but it also gives them real-world experience by emulating the grant processes used by many nonprofit organizations.
-In almost two decades, SAAB has awarded over $1 million to over 1000 projects.
+In over three decades, SAAB has awarded over $1 million to over 1000 projects.

-In order to promote transparency, see below for a link to the most current edition of our Bylaws:
+In order to promote transparency, see below for a link to the most current edition of our Bylaws and SAAB Database:

 Examples of SAAB Grants